 Just note that this place gets packed, so be prepared to wait in line if you’re going during peak lunch or dinner times.

-Best places to stay with teenagers in San Diego
+Where to stay in San Diego with teenagers